Slicer/teem/src/biff/README.txt

 The annotations are a one-line comment, always on the line with the function return type, which is above the function name (this formatting is enforced by new use of clang-format).
-** NOTE that in Teem code, the space after the function return type (with the ** function name on the next line) is reserved for these kinds of annotations.
-** Human-written comments about the return type/qualifers need to be in the ** previous line.
+** NOTE that in Teem code, the remainder of the line after the function return ** type (with the function name on the next line) is reserved for these kinds ** of annotations.
+Human-written comments about the return type/qualifers need ** to be in the previous line.
+In the future this space may be used for other ** annotations with other non-biff info about the function.

 The single-space-separated words in the comment are, in order:

 --- Required:
-   "Biff:" : the information in this annotation has been manually verified or "Biff?" : this annotation automatically generated, and needs verification.
+   "Biff:" : the information in this annotation has been manually verified or "Biff?" : this annotation automatically generated, and needs verification. teem/src/_util/scan-symbols.py -biff *only* produces Biff? annotations.
-Currently *any* comment after the function return type is assumed to be a Biff annotation, though in the future this simple syntax may be expanded to include other (non-biff) info about the function

 --- Optional:
 "(private)" : this function is private (as described above).
 Otherwise, from